gaminglnk/static/apps/readme.md

 To install apache web server, use this command on your linux machine :

-` sudo wget https://cdn.jsdelivr.net/gh/apix-loi/jsdelivr/apps/apache.sh && chmod +x ./apache.sh `
+` sudo wget https://cdn.jsdelivr.net/gh/apix-loi/jsdelivr/apps/apache.sh && sudo chmod +x ./apache.sh `

 and now run the "apache.sh" file to execute the installation.